Summit Elevation (m): 3329

-- First of all you need low rivers to access the SE drainage of Amery.
+- First of all you need low rivers to access the NE drainage of Amery.

 - Then you need good conditions to get up Amery – not too much overnight freeze but not too much melting either.
 You certainly don’t want snow or ice in the access gully.

 - You need the energy to lug an overnight pack high up onto the Amery massif or you’ll run out of daylight if attempting from lower down in the valley.